 Depending on your state, you may also have to pass a licensing exam.
 This may or may not be included in the cost of your training tuition and fees, so research carefully to make sure you know exactly what you get when you sign up for classes.
 The National Home Inspector Examination costs $225.

 Finally, some states charge a fee for the license.
-Prices vary, this but can cost up to several hundred dollars.
-Note that these costs may be recurring if you are required to renew your license every few years.
+Prices vary but can cost up to several hundred dollars.
+Note that these costs may be recurring if you renew your license every few years.

 Total costs: $0-$2,000